 All-in-one flashlight, survival channels radio, mini battery and device recharging station.
 Check out radio tactical tool.

 Don’t forget this one!
-If you still don’t have one now, it’s time to make and investment.
+If you still don’t have a first aid kit now, it’s time to make and investment.
 Make sure also you know how to use it.
 It useless to have something but doesn’t know how to use it.
 This helps you have peace of mind and can provide immediate assistance if someone gets hurt.

 11. Extra Batteries